AdaCore/gnatstudio/docs/release_notes/index.rst

    :scale: 100%
    :class: screenshot

-It is also entirely written in Python and is to extend.
+It is also entirely written in Python and is easy to extend.

 Ada support
 -----------